 Let's open the Bible to Luke 11.
-We went through chapter 10 fairly fast, we're going through chapter 11 slowly, but really only the first few verses because we find ourselves in this remarkable text known as the Lord's prayer.
+We went through chapter 10 fairly fast.
+We're going through chapter 11 slowly, but really only the first few verses, because we find ourselves in this remarkable text known as the Lord's Prayer.

 As I've told you in the past, there are two locations in the New Testament in which our Lord gave this model prayer.
-One was in Galilee in the Sermon on the Mount, and that is recorded in the sixth chapter of Matthew verses 9 to 13.
-Here very likely in Judea many months later, Jesus again instructs with regard to this model prayer.
+One was in Galilee in the Sermon on the Mount, and that is recorded in the 6th chapter of Matthew verses 9 to 13.
+Here, very likely in Judea many months later, Jesus again instructs with regard to this model prayer.
 Luke's prayer is more brief than Matthew's.
 Matthew gives us the fullest rendition of this model prayer.
 Luke leaves out some of the elements that Matthew includes.
 And I think for our instruction, even though we're studying Luke, we'll borrow from Matthew the parts that aren't here so that we can understand the fullness of this model prayer, certainly because the Lord gave us the two gospels, He intended us to blend these together.

 Let's look at verses 1 to 4.
-"It came about that while He was praying in a certain place after He had finished, one of His disciples said to Him, 'Lord, teach us to pray just as John also taught his disciples.'
-And He said to them, 'When you pray, say, Father, hallowed be Thy name, Thy Kingdom come, Give us each day our daily bread and forgive us our sins for we ourselves also forgive everyone who is indebted to us and lead us not into temptation.'"
+"It came about that while He was praying in a certain place, after He had finished, one of His disciples said to Him, 'Lord, teach us to pray just as John also taught his disciples.'
+And He said to them, 'When you pray, say, “Father, hallowed be Thy name, Thy kingdom come, Give us each day our daily bread and forgive us our sins for we ourselves also forgive everyone who is indebted to us and lead us not into temptation.”'"

-There is the prayer, and you recognize by listening to Luke's version that some things are left out, such as Our Father who art in heaven, such as Thy will be done on earth as it is in heaven, and such as Thine be the power and the glory and the Kingdom forever and ever, Amen.
+There is the prayer, and you recognize by listening to Luke's version that some things are left out, such as “Our Father who art in heaven,” such as “Thy will be done on earth as it is in heaven,” and such as, “Thine be the power and the glory and the kingdom forever and ever, amen.”
 So we'll borrow those from Matthew as we consider this prayer.
 But for today, we have already worked our way down into verse 2, we have already, last week, considered the "Our Father who art in heaven," and we talked about what it means to go to God as a loving Father.

 We now come to the first petition in the prayer, the first supplication, the first request, "Hallowed be Thy name."
 By the way, that opens up so much truth in the Bible that one could spend a lifetime simply discussing the implications of that single statement.
 So what we're going to do this morning is to condense it greatly.

 Prayer is really coming into the presence of God to submit to His will.
-True prayer brings the mind into immediate contemplation of God's glory and true prayer should hold it there until the believer's soul is properly impressed.
+True prayer brings the mind into immediate contemplation of God's glory, and true prayer should hold it there until the believer's soul is properly impressed.
 The object of all prayer is that God be glorified.
-We've been sort of laying out a key verse, John 14:13, "Whatever you ask in My name," Jesus said, "that will I do that the Father may be glorified."
+We've been sort of laying out a key verse, John 14:13.
+"Whatever you ask in My name," Jesus said, "that will I do that the Father may be glorified."
 And that tells us the purpose of prayer.
-Jesus said in His highly priestly prayer in John 17, "I have glorified You on earth, now restore Me to the glory I had with You before the world began."
+Jesus said in His highly priestly prayer in John 17, "I have glorified You on earth.
+Now restore Me to the glory I had with You before the world began."
 Prayer is first and foremost a recognition of God's majestic glory and it is an act of submission to that glory.
 All petitions, all supplications, all passions, all requests, all needs are subject to God's glory.
-"Hallowed be Thy name, Thy Kingdom come, Thy will be done," it's about Your name, Your will, Your Kingdom, and then and only then is it, "Give us our daily bread, forgive us our trespasses, lead us not into temptation."
+"Hallowed be Thy name, Thy kingdom come, Thy will be done," it's about Your name, Your will, Your kingdom, and then and only then is it, "Give us our daily bread, forgive us our trespasses, lead us not into temptation."
 The "us" follows the "You."

 This is consistent with what we've been learning about coming to salvation.
 Jesus said, "If any man will come after Me, let him deny himself."
 It starts that way and it keeps going that way and it never changes.
 When you come to Christ it is the end of you for good.
-And from then on your prayers are, "Father, hallowed be Your name, Your Kingdom come, Your will be done," that is to say your agenda is all that matters to me.
-And however it is that my daily bread can come and my forgiveness can come, and my protection can come consistent with Your will, that is my prayer.
+And from then on your prayers are, "Father, hallowed be Your name, Your kingdom come, Your will be done."
+That is to say your agenda is all that matters to me.
+And however it is that my daily bread can come and my forgiveness can come and my protection can come, consistent with Your will, that is my prayer.
 Prayer is to lift up the soul to honor and glorify God, not to bend God to my agenda.
 The whole prayer centers on God, "Our Father" indicates God is source.
 "Hallowed be Thy name," God is sacred.
-"Thy Kingdom come," God is sovereign.
+"Thy kingdom come," God is sovereign.
 "Thy will be done," God is superior.
 "Give us each day our daily bread," God is supporter.
 "Forgive us our sins," God is Savior.
 "Lead us not into temptation," God is our shelter.
-"For Thine is the Kingdom, the power and the glory forever, amen," God is supreme, it is about God.
+"For Thine is the kingdom, the power and the glory forever, amen."
+God is supreme.
+It is about God.

 And what is remarkable about this text is that the disciples of Jesus didn't know how to pray.
 And they were not unlike many people today, if not most who claim to be Jesus' disciples.
 There was one of them on behalf of the rest who said to the Lord, "Lord, teach us to pray."
-John the Baptist had to teach his disciples to pray, now we need to know how to pray.
+John the Baptist had to teach his disciples to pray.
+Now we need to know how to pray.
 How is it these Jewish people with the Old Testament didn't know how to pray?
 Because true religion, the true faith of the Old Testament had been supplanted by an apostate form of Judaism led by religious hypocrites and prayer had been reduced to formulas, rituals, ceremonies and vain repetition.
 And that's all they knew, were the recited, heartless, almost mindless prayers.
 When they heard Jesus pray, they heard something completely different than that.
-And on this occasion they, no doubt, had been eavesdropping while He was praying in a certain place or they wouldn't have known when He finished in order to approach Him with their concern.
+And on this occasion they, no doubt, had been eavesdropping while He was praying in a certain place, or they wouldn't have known when He finished in order to approach Him with their concern.
 They knew that what kind of prayer they had experienced, what had been passed down to them in the traditions of their apostate form of Judaism wasn't anything like the way Jesus prayed.
-And so they said, "Teach us to pray the way You pray, the way John taught his disciples to pray, the way really the Old Testament also taught true believers to pray.
+And so they said, "Teach us to pray the way You pray, the way John taught his disciples to pray,” the way really the Old Testament also taught true believers to pray.

 And so Jesus gives them a model prayer.
-It's not just a prayer to be prayed, you can do that, it's a framework on which to base all your prayers.
+It's not just a prayer to be prayed.
+You can do that.
+It's a framework on which to base all your prayers.
 It's a skeleton on which to hang the flesh of all your intercession.
 And I'll obviously show you that as we go through phrase by phrase.